 On 4 July 2017, the Bank announced the successful sale of its shareholding in Grivalia Properties R.E.I.C.
+The net profit of the Grivalia subgroup for the period ended 30 June 2017 including the result on disposal, amounted to gain € 10 million in total, of which loss € 1 million attributable to the shareholders.

 Further information in relation to the disposal of Grivalia subgroup is provided in note 17 of the consolidated financial statements for the year ended 31 December 2017.